klinecharts/KLineChart/docs/en/instance-api.md

 ### createAnnotation(annotation)
 Create annotation.
-It can be a single or a collection.
+Can be created in batches, just pass in the array in batches.
 - `annotation` annotation information, `{ point, styles, checkPointInCustomSymbol, drawCustomSymbol, drawExtend, onClick, onRightClick onMouseEnter, onMouseLeave }`
   - `point` point `{ timestamp, price }`
   - `styles` style, the format is the same in the configuration of `annotation`